haagahelia/linux-servers-etc/CSC_virtual_machine_and_user_creation.md

 1. go to pouta, select correct project and Compute > Key Pairs + Import Public key + paste to the Public key box and name the key

-1. go to pouta, Network > Security Groups > Create Security Group, set e.g. 22 allowed ingress (inbound), maybe not 3306 to protect the MariaDB/MySQL database
+1. go to pouta, Network > Security Groups > Create Security Group, set e.g. 22 allowed ingress (inbound), maybe not 3306 to protect the MariaDB/MySQL database. **Note:** Tell users **not** to set up any firewall inside the virtual machine console itself, otherwise they will be overlapping and stopping traffic non-desirable way.

 1. then go to Compute > Instances > Launch instance.
 Instance name something, Flavor e.g. standard.tiny to standard.large (depending of available resources and needs).
 1 instance, Instance boot source: Boot from image.
 Image name e.g.: Ubuntu-22.04.
 Access & Security: add the the PPK key pair and the Security group.